-This restimulation is common for parents and stems from events or hard times at certain ages or stages that left us hurt.
+This happens often for parents and stems from events or hard times at certain ages or stages that left us hurt.
 They are quiet whispers of times gone by that left a wound, likely untended, often unresolved, and that carry lingering pain.
-We tend to plaster over them and ignore so we can march on with the every day, and we are all survivors of them.
-But as much as we’d like to think out of sight, out of mind, somehow parenting brings them back.
+We tend to plaster over them and march on with the every day, and we are all survivors of many such hard times in childhood, though our parents did their very best.
+But as much as we’d like to think that these tender spots are out of sight and out of mind, somehow parenting brings them back.

-Now, I like to think of them as a mirror of opportunity.
+Now, I like to think of them as a window of opportunity.
 They can invite healing and growth if we are willing.

-The idea that I was reacting to forgotten memory, shone a light on why my reactions to my daughter’s aggressive outbursts felt illogical, over the top and out of my control.
+The idea that I was reacting to a buried memory shone a light on why my reactions to my daughter’s aggressive outbursts felt illogical, over the top and out of my control.

-I wanted to respond to her with love, with warmth and connection, yet at those times, I felt frozen in limbo when I was faced with that aggressive energy, and no matter how much I wanted to, just couldn’t shake free.
+I wanted to respond to her with love, with warmth and connection, yet I felt frozen when I was faced with that aggressive energy, and no matter how much I wanted to, just couldn’t shake free.

-I could see that what I was learning about my child’s emotions, was also true for me.
-I was experiencing what is known as an ‘amygdala hijack.’
-Overwhelmed by stress, my emotional mid-brain was signalling “emergency” and rather than engage in good thinking, I would flip my lid, as Dan Siegel says, and drop into the primitive lower brain where every action is about survival.
+I could see that what I was learning about my child’s emotions was also true for me.
+I was experiencing what is known as an “amygdala hijack.”
+Overwhelmed by stress, my emotional mid-brain was signaling, “Emergency” Rather than engage in good thinking, I would flip my lid, as Dan Siegel says, and drop into the primitive lower brain where every action is about survival.

 As I fought, it didn’t look pretty.
 I’d scare myself as well as my daughter, which only escalated the situation.